 Single applicants are limited to a gross monthly income of $2,742.
 This is equal to an annual income of $32,904.

 Another option to lower countable income when an applicant is over the income limit is to allocate excess income into a Miller Income Trust.
 (Miller Income Trusts are also called Qualified Income Trusts).
-Money deposited in the trust does not count towards Medicaid’s income limit, and can only be used for very specific reasons, such as contributing towards the cost of long-term care.
+Money deposited in the trust does not count towards Medicaid’s income limit.
+And it can only be used for very specific reasons, such as contributing towards the cost of long-term care.

 Both spousal income allocation and Miller Trusts are complicated, and one should consider consulting with a professional Medicaid planner should they choose to take this route to qualify for Medicaid.

 2020 Asset Limits - Single applicants may have up to $2,000 in countable assets, which includes bank accounts, investment accounts, and retirement accounts.
 One’s primary home, up to $603,000 in equity interest, is an exempt asset (meaning its value is not counted toward the asset limit), given the applicant lives in the home or has “intent” to return home.

 Countable assets in excess of the limits may be converted to exempt assets, such as modifying a home for aging in place or paying off debt.
 An applicant may also convert a lump sum of cash into annuity income, which no longer will count as an asset.
 These techniques both will likely require expert guidance from a Medicaid planning professional.
 Interested individuals should find help in advance of applying.
 Incorrectly implementing a planning strategy can violate Medicaid’s 60-month look back period, resulting in a period of Medicaid ineligibility.
 Find assistance qualifying for Medicaid.

 As the objective of the Elderly, Blind and Disabled Waiver is to prevent unnecessary nursing home placements, the benefits are selected to enable individuals to continue living in the community and to support their family members who provide caregiving assistance.
 Some services such as Personal Care and Homemaker Services can be participant directed.
 This means the beneficiary can choose their own provider of services.
 A complete list of services follows.